Naloxone and Overdose Prevention

 good samaritan law

-The new Good Samaritan law, passed in 2022, is designed to encourage people at the scene of an overdose to call 9-1-1 right away, without worrying about arrest or other legal consequences.
-Who does the new Good Samaritan Law protect?
+Good Samaritan laws are designed to encourage people at the scene of an overdose to call 9-1-1 without worrying about arrest or other legal consequences.
+Further is what you need to know about Maine’s Good Samaritan law.

 A protected person is: